Retired and Senior Volunteer Program (RSVP)

 The New York State Office for the Aging (NYSOFA) Retired and Senior Volunteer Program (RSVP) supplements a similar program supported by the Federal Government through the Corporation for National Service and is the largest older adult volunteer program in the nation.
 The RSVP program recruits, trains and places senior volunteers over the age of 55 in a host of community-based human service agencies.
 In SFY 2014-15, New York State appropriated $216,500 for the RSVP program.

-The most recent data from the program shows that in 2012-13 there were 36 RSVP programs funded by New York State, with almost 1,400 volunteers providing 128,000 hours of service to various projects across the state at an estimated value of more than $2.5 million.
+The most recent data from the program shows that in 2013-14 there were 34 RSVP programs funded by New York State, with more than 1,100 volunteers providing almost 134,000 hours of service to various projects across the state at an estimated value of more than $2.6 million.
 These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) and hundreds of other community agencies in New York.

 - Develop a variety of opportunities for community service for older people willing to share their experience, abilities, and skills for the betterment of their community and themselves,

 - Ensure that volunteers are provided needed orientation, in-service instruction, individual support and supervision, and recognition for their volunteer service,

-- Develop a sound, locally controlled senior volunteer program with continuing community support.
+- Develop a sound, locally controlled senior volunteer program with continuing community support, and

 - Work together with agencies and organizations involved in the fields of aging and voluntarism.